ruslanovich111/date-converter/README.md

 The library solves all these problems.

+# Versions
+- There is code for php8.1 in the master branch
+- There is code for php8.0 in the master-php8.0 branch

 # Configuration
 Create `ArrayPatternStorage`.\
 The object takes config array of a strictly defined format: